ItsMeBrianD/NICASM/README.md

 # NICASM-Required-Files
 This branch contains all files that are required to use the NICASM Simulated Processors

+## Credits
+Work on this project was primarily completed as follows:
+Architecture Design : Nicolas Deckhut
+Assembler Programming : Brian Donald

+NICASM was loosely based on the LC3, with several changes made throughout its creation.

 ## Instructions
 This program works in tandem with a software called Logisim, the executable can be found [here](logisim/logisim.exe).